 The immersion heater incorporates an independent non self-resetting over temperature cut-out.
-Should the over temperature cut-out operate, the reset pin will be pushed upwards, and become level or slightly proud of the cover at the position marked "Safety", and the water in the cylinder will fail to heat.
-This denotes a fault somewhere in the system and an appropriate investigation shall be carried out before the cut-out is reset.
+Should the over temperature cut-out operate, reset pin will be pushed upwards, and become level or slightly proud of the cover at the position marked "Safety", and the water in the cylinder will fail heat.
+This denotes a fault somewhere in the system and an appropriate investigation shall carried out before the cut-out is reset.
 Use a suitable sized implement to reset the pin by pushing it hard into its original position.

-Note: Should it be necessary to remove the thermostat from the immersion element, ensure that the contacts are re-fitted correctly into the positions on the element.
+Should it be necessary to remove the thermostat from the immersion element, ensure that the contacts are re-fitted correctly into the positions on the element.
 Failure to do so carries the risk of overheating the contacts and thus damaging the appliance.
+A torque of 40 Nm is recommended when tightening up the immersion after it has been removed refitted.
 The immersion heater thermostat must not be opened under any circumstances.